RENDIqb/NekoClock/.github/README.md

 NekoClock started as a personal project born from boredom and the desire to recreate something similar—but entirely on my own.
 While I'm not entirely sure about its practical purpose, I hope someone might find it charming enough to:
 - Port to Android/Windows/Linux as widgets
 - Use as a decorative element for browser homepages
-- The project is fully open-source, and you can replace the girls with other fun images that you can even create yourself!
+- The project is fully open-source, and you can replace the girls with other images that you can create yourself!